 Ahmad Al-Sibahi obtained his Ph.D. in computer science from the IT University of Copenhagen.
-He is presently employed as researcher at skanned and enrolled as postdoc at DIKU, the Department of Computer Science, University of Copenhagen, working on probabilistic programming.
+He is presently employed as a researcher at Skanned.com and postdoc at DIKU, the Department of Computer Science, University of Copenhagen, working on probabilistic programming.

 All are welcome.
 No registration required.